-Instantly spice up your favorite dishes with this FOOLPROOF garlic infused Sichuan chili oil.
-This red hot condiment is super simple to put together and creates a big BOLD flavor - you'll find yourself putting on everything!
-Trust me, this is the last chili oil recipe you'll ever need.
+Instantly spice up your favorite dishes with this FOOLPROOF homemade Garlic Chili Oil recipe.
+This red hot condiment has big BOLD flavor with a simple method that avoids risking burning your aromatics.
+Trust me, this beginner-friendly chili oil recipe is the last one you'll ever need!

 Jump to:

-This simple recipe is mind-blowingly good!
+This simple homemade chili oil recipe is mind-blowingly good!
 It's exploding this spicy garlicky goodness, but I do have to preface: This is not your traditional chili oil.

 Traditionalists typically steep aromatics in oil and use this as the primary way to infuse flavor.
 It's sometimes drained before pouring the hot oil onto chilies / chili flakes.
 It's pure, simple, and while this method is certainly delicious, I usually crave more morsels of umami in mine.